UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_25.md

 Pandas has a solution for this.

-It’s not uncommon to be interested in examining specific groups in our data hence there is a verb that is helpful in grouping like-rows together.
+It’s not uncommon to be interested in examining specific groups in our data.
+Hence there is a verb that is helpful in grouping like-rows together.

 `.groupby()` allows us to group our data based on a specified column.